Did you know you can now sign up for weekly-ish updates to our blog via email?

 - Interaction terms are an easy first step to add dependencies to our model.
 However, for larger models with many coefficients, they can become difficult to interpret and don’t easily allow for regularization of parameters.

-- From a modeling perspective, multi-level or hierarchical models are a very flexible way to approach regression models.
+- From a modeling perspective, multi-level models are a very flexible way to approach regression models.
 They allow us to encode relationships that help create stronger estimates by pooling (sharing) data across grouping levels, while also helping to regularize estimates to avoid overfitting.

 - Through libraries like